 Summer lessons: Private lessons are available during the summer and may be paid for by the lesson.

 Registration fee: All students will pay an annual registration fee of $30 which covers copying, postage, room rental for special events, piano tuning, and piano accompanying fees.
 Workshops with guest clinicians will be billed separately.

 Absences: Teacher absences will be made up.
 One student absence will be made up per semester for students who pay by the semester.
 Any missed make-up lesson is forfeit.
 If you anticipate a lesson time conflict, please find another student with whom to exchange lesson times to avoid the absence.
-Skype, Facetime, and Google Hangouts are another option for making up lessons.
+Taking a lesson on Zoom is another way to avoid missing a lesson.

 Refunds: No tuition refunds will be granted after the third lesson in each semester.
 Allowable tuition refunds will be pro rated.

 Driving and parking in Farmington Woods: You may only park in front of garage #36.
 You may also park in any space that is not in front of a garage.
 Please follow the posted speed limit of 20 miles/hour.
 Any fines incurred by the studio will be passed on to the person who received the ticket.

 Snow days: This studio will follow the Avon Public Schools closings and delays.
 However, you may call the studio at 860-673-9723 if you feel that you can still take your lesson.
 One lesson per semester will be made up due to inclement weather.
 Skype, Facetime and Google Hangouts will be used if additional weather related make up lessons are needed.

 Arrival & Departure: Please arrive on time for your lesson and leave as soon as it is over unless you have previously arranged to observe another lesson.
 Students under age 16 must be accompanied by an adult.